Analyticity results in Bernoulli Percolation: The negative percolation threshold

 Obviously $t_1\leq t_2$ and $t_3\leq t_4$.
 Using the identity $P_m=f_m-f_{m+1}$ we see that $P_m$ converges to $0$ whenever $f_m$ does.
 This shows that $t_1\leq t_3$.
 Also, assuming that $|P_m(r)|$ decays exponentially in $m$ for $t_1<r<0$ we obtain that $\sum_{m=1}^\infty m|P_m(r)| < \infty$.
 Hence $t_1\geq t_2$.
 Moreover, we have $f_m(r)=\sum_{i=m}^\infty P_m(r)$: to see this, note that the functions $f_m$ and $\sum_{i=m}^\infty P_m(z)$ coincide on the positive real line.
 Besides, the exponential decay of $|P_m(r)|$ combined with Lemma~\ref{maxx} and the fact that $P_m$ is alternating by the results of \Sr{sec alt}, implies that $\sum_{i=m}^\infty P_m(z)$ is continuous on $D(0,M)$ and analytic on its interior.
 Since $f_m$ is entire, the two functions coincide on $D(0,M)$.
 Therefore, $|f_m(r)|$ decays exponentially in $m$ for $t_1<r<0$ and the series $\sum_{m=1}^\infty |f_m(r)|$ converges, which implies that $t_4\leq t_1$. \end{proof}

 We thus let $t_\chi:= t_i$ be our second candidate for the definition of $t_c^-$.
 There is one case where we can actually compute $t_\chi$: for the Poisson branching process (which is not one of our percolation models, but our definitions extend to it canonically), we have $t_\chi= W(1/e)$, where $W$ denotes the Lambert function.
-This implies that for appropriately parametrised percolation on the $d$-regular tree $T_d$, we have $\lim_{d\to \infty} t_\chi(T_d)= W(1/e)$\footnote{The proofs of these and the following facts will be given in the second author's PhD thesis (in preparation).}.
+This implies that for appropriately parametrised percolation on the $d$-regular tree $T_d$, we have $\lim_{d\to \infty} t_\chi(T_d)= W(1/e)$.

-It is natural to ask whether $t_\chi=t_A$, but it turns out that this is not the case: for percolation on the 1-way infinite path, as well as for the Poisson branching process, we have found out that $t_A=-\infty$ although $t_\chi$ is finite.
+Since $\chi$ is analytic in $(t_\chi,0]$ and $t_A$ is defined as the infimum over those $t$ such that $\chi$ is analytic in $(t,0]$, it is natural to ask whether $t_\chi=t_A$, but it turns out that this is not the case: for percolation on the 1-way infinite path, as well as for the Poisson branching process, we have found out that $t_A=-\infty$ although $t_\chi$ is finite.
 Since these two models are the least and the most percolative examples, it might be that $t_A=-\infty$ always holds, and $t_\chi$ is the `right' definition of the negative threshold.